aiven/devportal/docs/products/clickhouse/howto/integrate-pg.rst

     SELECT * FROM service_PG_SERVICE_NAME_PG_DATABASE_PG_SCHEMA.PG_TABLE

-If you want to copy the messages into a separate Clickhouse table, you can a materialized view.
+If you want to copy the messages into a separate ClickHouse table, you can a materialized view.

 For example, create a destination table in ClickHouse: